pingod/ansible-playbooks-clusters/ready/hadoop-ansible/README.md

-This project is copied from [here](https://github.com/ZidaneCA/hadoop-ansible) with following major upgrades This project is copied from [here](https://github.com/pippozq/hadoop-ansible) with following major upgrades
+This project is copied from [here](https://github.com/ZidaneCA/hadoop-ansible) with following major upgrades (20221021)
 - Download files to remote server directly
 - Install spark via ansible
 - Fixes to some identified issues in installation process